Contact us

 • Suitable granulation temperature so that nutrient digestibility is not altered.
 Raw materials rich in sugar or energy should be used with caution as they are sensitive to heat

 • Hardness: it is important to get soft but not crispy pellets.
 If too hard, piglets will eat less.
-Raw materials rich in sugar or energy require more vigilance during the granulation process.
+The choice of raw materials and their incorporation rate as well as the compression rate of the mix will be decisive to obtain a pellet of optimal hardness